khaledMamdouh2/E-commerce-ORM/README.md

 # E-commerce-ORM
-E-commerce web application programmed with java web technologies and Hibernate framework.
+A demo e-commerce web application programmed with java web technologies and Hibernate framework.